Bratanis/KIND_case_study/README.md

 - The app uses simple **RESTful api** and provides the bare-bones functionality.
 - I could have built the app using python with flask which would have been faster and possibly even lighter.
 As the goal of the project was to showcase security features, I opted instead for **Java** with **Spring Boot** and **Spring Security**, as these are widely used in enterprise environments and provide excellent security out of the box.
 For example Spring Security give us a **log-in form** with **protection against SQL injections** and **defence against Cross-Site Request Forgery**.
 Were this a proper web application, and not a simple cookie-clicker, the spring framework would have made securing the web application much easier.
 - Important to note here is that the app handles **CSRF tokens**.
 This is like a special stamp that only you and the legitimate website know about.
 For example if you're logged in your bank and visit a malicious site, that site could make your browser send a request to transfer money from your account.
 But since the attacker doesn't have the CSRF token, the request fails.
+- I have added custom endpoint that can be accessed without login to check application health.
+For that I've used the springboot actuator.
+It is running on a port separate from the actual application and is secured that the only information it provides is "UP" or "DOWN", minimizing risks.

 ### Phase 2: dockerization
 - The docker file goes through the standard process of [containerizing a springboot app](https://spring.io/guides/gs/spring-boot-docker)